What is Venture Capital? The Complete Guide

 If the startup is successful, the VC firm (and its investors) will have gotten equity in a hot business for pennies on the dollar in comparison to the share price at IPO or subsequent stock offerings.
 VC firms and venture capitalists in general focus on funding startups in the following fields:

-Everyone has heard the saying that “beauty is in the eye of the beholder.”
+Everyone has heard the saying that “beauty lies in the eyes of the beholder.”
 This sentiment is especially true when it comes to venture capitalists choosing investments.
-A lot of it has to do with how knowledgeable the individual venture capitalist is in the business field that the startup will be entering.
+A lot has to do with how knowledgeable the individual venture capitalist is in the field that the startup will be entering.
 With that said, however, venture capitalists look for basic characteristics when assessing an investment.

 The most important fundamental for a venture capitalist is risk vs. reward.
 Several basic tenets make up the risk vs. reward equation:

-• How profitable can the business be if all goes according to plan?
+• How profitable can the business be if everything goes according to plan?

 • Will this startup require substantial follow-on funding after my investment?